inadarei/linkedapis/index.md

 Usage of dereferenceable URIs, as opposed to: foreign keys or other types of internal pointers, allows any data item to be externalized and  linked across organizational boundaries, thus connecting API providers and breaking data silos.

+All Linked APIs must be Hypermedia APIs, but not all Hypermedia APIs are Linked APIs.

 ### Motivation

 Linked APIs are a novel breed of APIs that fix a significant flaw with the current generation of APIs.